tano-systems/meta-tanowrt/_sources/layers/meta-tanowrt-hsl-rockchip/boards/rock-pi-s/index.rst.txt

 ================

 No special information about firmware upgrade.
+Use produced :file:`.swu` :ref:`artifact <table-rock-pi-s-artifacts>` for upgrading running system.

-See common instructions in :ref:`sec-firmware-upgrade` section.
+.. seealso:: See common instructions in :ref:`sec-firmware-upgrade` section.

 Additional Information